 This refers to the use of a pacemaker to treat atrial fibrillation with either an uncontrollable rate (whether due to intolerance of medication or simply because maximal doses of rate-limiting medication are not working) or uncontrollable palpitation symptoms.

 If the patient is 80, this means they may need one box change during their life (with the associated risk of infection) which is an acceptable risk for the benefits.
-However, if the patient is 30, they will need 6 – 8 box changes and this risk mounts up rapidly and this is often seen as a final option.
+However, if the patient is 30, they will need 6-8 box changes, meaning a significant amount of risk is involved with this management option.

 Patients who have LV dysfunction and uncontrolled AF should receive a CRT device (to maintain physiological heart function) and then undergo AV node ablation leaving them pacing dependent, but with synchronous contraction.

 Pacemakers alone can only deal with bradyarrhythmias.
-In patients who have a tachycardia and, in the course of treating this rhythm, encounter problems with bradycardias e.g.paroxysmal AF requiring large doses of beta-blockade to control the fast AF but then cardioverts to symptomatic bradycardia or heart block)
+In patients who have tachycardia and, in the course of treating this rhythm, encounter problems with bradycardias (e.g. paroxysmal AF requiring large doses of beta-blockade to control the fast AF with secondary cardioversion to symptomatic bradycardia or heart block).

 In this situation, the pacemaker is used as a safety measure to prevent bradycardias allowing you to use the large doses of rate-limiting medication required to control the tachycardia.